jamiehand/jamiehand.github.io/index.md

 Now, I am a software engineer, and
-I am excited to have been a Media Tech intern with NBCUniversal's News Group this summer!
+I am excited to have been a Media Tech intern with NBCUniversal's News Group this past summer!
 In the internship, I developed a Slack bot in Node.js to help streamline the code release process for [NBCNews.com](http://www.nbcnews.com/) and [Today.com](http://www.today.com/).
 I also collaborated with fellow interns (remote and in Seattle) on an innovation project and presentation that won among several other intern groups.

-Now I am back at Middlebury and I'm excited to be looking for full-time roles after graduation!
+I'm enjoying my last semester at Middlebury, and I'm excited to be looking for full-time roles after graduation!
 My ideal position would involve both software development and client interaction (e.g. in a consultant-like capacity, designing solutions for clients' problems and working to implement those solutions, including liaising between clients and developer teams implementing